A new publication series, “DKV-Statusberichte”, is launched.

 2012

-Publication of a regular electronic newsletter, “NiM-DKV”, for members.
+Publication of a regular newsletter “NiM-DKV” for members.
+The newsletter is published twice a month.

 2012